aws-samples/aws-service-catalog-reference-architectures/glue/README.md

 This reference architecture creates an AWS Service Catalog Portfolio called "Service Catalog - AWS Glue Reference Architecture" with one associated product.
- The AWS Service Catalog Product references a cloudformation template for the a Glue Crawler which can be lauched by end users through AWS Service Catalog.
+ The AWS Service Catalog Product references a cloudformation template for the a Glue Crawler which can be launched by end users through AWS Service Catalog.
  The AWS Service Catalog Glue product creates a crawler and a glue database.
 The crawler can be used to crawl S3 data source to populate the glue data catalog.

 ### Install